AI Security Overview

 Leaking input data

-Is your input data sensitive?
-Prevent leaking input data.
+• Prevent leaking input data.
 Especially if the model is run by a supplier, proper care needs to be taken that this data is transferred or stored in a protected way and as little as possible.
 Note, that if you use RAG, that the data you retrieve and insert into the prompt is also input data.
 This typically contains company secrets or personal data.

 Misc.

-Is your model a Large Language Model?
-Then prevent insecure output handling, for example when you display the output of the model on a website and the output contains malicious Javascript.
+• Prevent insecure output handling, for example when you display the output of the model on a website and the output contains malicious Javascript.

 Make sure to prevent model inavailability by malicious users (e.g. large inputs, many requests).
 If your model is run by a supplier, then certain countermeasures may already be in place.